 Uncontested Divorce Kit

 If you wish to file for divorce, you may be able to use the Uncontested Divorce Kit available through Community Legal Information Association.
-This kit is non-refundable.
-It costs $30.00.
+This "do-it-yourself" kit is non-refundable.
+It costs $50.00.

 International Clients must pay a $5.00 shipping fee.
 If you live outside of Canada, you should use this button:

 To use the kit: